NMSU-SDev/Programs/README.md

 ## Program 4
 This assignment relies on the Circles programs.

+# Program 1 (2/17/23)
+In this program, all changes were made in SimpleWebServer
+    - Added functionality to 'build.xml'.
+Now compiles, builds, and runs Java project.
+    - Added ability to serve html files to web server given a directory.
+    - Filled in questions for Program 1.
+(Worktime estimation)

 # Lab 1 (1/24/23)
 In this lab, I created a personal GitHub account, forked, and cloned the required repository at link: https://github.com/NMSU-SDev/Programs